marshall-strong/pexels-photo-search-react/previous_README.md

 ### **LocalStorage retains the user's current page and search query on page refresh**

-LocalStorage retains the user's search query and/or page number so that the `Gallery` photos are not reset if the page is refreshed
+LocalStorage retains the user's search query and/or page number so that the `Gallery` photos are not reset if the page is refreshed.

 ### **Server-side rendering as a Single-Page React App**